Gravit00/vrptw-alns-solver/README.md

 ## How to Run

-Each notebook is self-contained.
+Each script is self-contained.
 To run a given version against a Solomon instance, update the filepath in the `parse_solomon(...)` call and execute all cells: